Privacy

 • Your email address (used only for login)

-• Your RSA public key
+• Your public encryption key

 • Public contact fields you explicitly mark public